Raijeee/SleepSync/README.md

         self.ids.password.text = ""
 ```
 This is the python code behind the <RegisterScreen> in KivyMD.
 KivyMD provides python with all the inputs through its unique ids (in this case email, username and password) and python is responsible for communicating with the database and inputting all the data.
 Since there already are functions that help with inputting all the data into the database, I used the db.create_new_user function to input all the variables into its respectful columns in the database.

+A problem I faced when creating the register screen is identifying each id from kivy to its respectful variable names.
+I firstly had to understand what each variable meant, such as self, id, email, and text which proved to be a easy task as I just had to ask my teacher and peers for assistance.
+With this, I was able to smoothly work out the rest, and utilize the functions created before to input data to the database.

 ###  Inserting Data into the Database (Python to SQL)